Kishoreganj Sadar Upazila: Administration

 Kishoreganj Upazila is divided into Kishoreganj Municipality and 11 union parishads: Baulai, Binnati, Chauddasata, Danapatali, Jasodal, Korsha Kariail, Latibabad, Mahinanda, Maijkhapan, Maria, and Rashidabad.
 The union parishads are subdivided into 110 mauzas and 210 villages.

 Kishoreganj Municipality is subdivided into 9 wards and 56 mahallas.

 Education

 According to Banglapedia, Kishoregonj Government Boys' High School, which was founded in 1881 is a notable secondary school.

-Gurudayal Government College or Gurudayal College (Bengali: গুরুদয়াল সরকারি মহাবিদ্যালয়) is a public college under National University located in Kishoreganj Municipality, Kishoreganj Sadar Upazila.
+Gurudayal Government College or Gurudayal College is a public college under National University located in Kishoreganj Municipality, Kishoreganj Sadar Upazila.
 Established in 1943, the college has produced a president of Bangladesh.
 Abdul Hamid, 16th president of Bangladesh was a student of this college.